winglang/wing/.github/ISSUE_TEMPLATE/compiler-issue-template.md

 ---
-name: Compiler issue template
+name: Compiler issue
-about: Issue template for compiler issues
+about: Issue in the compiler
 title: ''
 labels: compiler
 assignees: ''